tokio-rs/website/content/blog/2026-09-24-topcoat-server-applications.md

 And for web apps, I will be building with Rust, [Topcoat], and [Toasty].

+To give it a try, follow the [getting started guide][getting-started], and come say hi in the #topcoat channel on the Tokio [Discord].

 <div style="text-align:right">&mdash; <a href="https://github.com/carllerche">Carl Lerche</a> & <a href="https://github.com/pikaju">Julien Scholz</a></div>

 [Julien]: https://github.com/pikaju